Juan-calero/store-parts-exercise/README.md

 1. Install the dependencies
 2. Start the server (wich will start on port `8081`)
 3. On a separate terminal, run the react app (wich will start on port `3000` and should pop up on a new browser window)

+WARNING: You need to start the server on a different terminal than the react app, otherwise React won't have anything to fetch!

 Yarn: